 I wish I had this course when I was in my internship year!
 There are so many “unwritten” rules in the job that are not covered in coursework.
 This course will give you a preview of what to expect in the job and ways to hit the ground running with the right mindset and behaviors to be efficient, engaged, and avoid the pitfalls of burnout early in your career.
 However, the course does not count as supervision and is not a substitute for university training (see Course Disclaimer below).

-Due to the unique circumstances of the COVID-19 situation, with many interns needing additional training without full access to their school sites, I am happy to extend a 50% off student rate for the course.
-You will need to email me proof of your internship status at email@example.com and I will send you a personalized coupon code.
+We extend a 50% off student rate for the course.
+Please email us proof of your internship status at email@example.com and we will send you a personalized coupon code.

 Can I earn continuing professional development credit for participating?